cbulock/fb_exif/README.md

 This script is designed to work with Facebook archives.
 You can start by getting a backup of your Facebook data.
 Go to https://www.facebook.com/settings and click "Download a copy" at the bottom of that page.

 Once you've downloaded that and extracted the zip file, this you will have all of your Facebook data, including all uploaded photos.
-You will find the photos do not have any EXIF data in them, but some of that data is available withing the HTML files in the archive.
+You will find the photos do not have any EXIF data in them, but some of that data is available within the HTML files in the archive.
 This script will populate those images with that data.

 ## Installation